GDevelopApp/GDevelop-documentation/docs/gdevelop5/tutorials/randomness/index.md

 !!! tip

-    Even if a game is not about cards, using a deck can be a good tool for [fairness](#make-randomness-feel-fair) as it gives more control on what happens in a time frame.
+    Even if a game is not about cards, using a deck can be a good tool for [fairness](#make-randomness-feel-fair) as it gives more control over what happens in a time frame.

 **Card system example**